stefan52a/care-by-circles/README.md

 An individual person's id is not stored as is on the blockchain or decentral storage.

 ## GDPR consideration ##
-In order, however, to determine the uniqueness of an id, the Oracle needs to be knowledgable about the id.
-Therefore the Oracle gets the id along with a salt from the user and store the hash in a table and forgets about the id and salt.
+In order, however, to determine the uniqueness of an id, the Oracle needs to have knowledge about that id.
+Therefore the Oracle gets the id along with a salt of the owner (user) and the Oracle stores the hash (fingerprint) in a table and forgets about the id and salt.
 The oracle enforces the uniqueness of the id.
 The user may withdraw the salt and the Oracle promises only to remember the hash of id and that salt.
 If the user withdraws his salt, the data on his Circles in the blockchain is not retrievable anymore.
 What gets stored in a decentral table, is:

 circle instance  <->  Hash(id, salt)     relationship

-For the id it would be better to use some kind of DID system here (e.g. one using built-up reputation of a public key), but this is outside the scope ATM.
+For the id it would be better to use some kind of DID system here (e.g. one using built-up reputation of a public key), but this is outside the scope at the moment.

 Under the hood it uses Bitcoin blockchain principles for consensus (on Dunbar's number) and Oracle contracts with Partially Signed Bitcoin Transactions (PSBT).